glencbz/notes/00-schedule/code-snippets.md

 Reddit allows you to search their own content.
 Here's their own description of how the search endpoint of their API works: [Reddit Search API Documentation](https://www.reddit.com/dev/api/#GET_search)

+Here's how you can make a request to search their API for kittens:

 ```
-js
 $.get('https://www.reddit.com/search.json', {
   q: 'kittens'
   }).done(function(data) {
     console.log(data);
   });
 ```

-Here's how you can make a request to search their API for kittens:

 ## Week 3